 Turn off the television, put the games and tablets aside and make dinner a distraction free zone.
 Talk about your day, or what exciting plans you may have coming up, or even talk about the food your eating.
 In our home, dinner time is usally the kids and I and then about half way through dad gets home from work and we talk about all the stuff we did today and i sneak in a spoon or fork full of something on their plate ( or a reminder .. ''hey bub how about a bite of chicken'') - they are usually to busy talking to dad that they don't seem to notice.

 - Let Them Get Their Food on Their Own

 When you have called out everybody to go to the dining table, don’t place any food on your child’s plate.
 Let them have their own way and pick their preferred food from the set of dishes on the table.
-Another trick is to exaggerate your expression when eating your food so that they would get curious about the taste.
-Children are born curious so tease them until they give away.
-It is alright if they don’t eat a whole meal but just a bit of every dish as long as they have eaten something the whole mealtime.
+Another trick is to exaggerate your expression when eating your food.
+It is alright if they don’t eat a whole meal but just a bit of every dish as long as they have eaten something during mealtime.
 Also, keep in mind that no child will ever let themselves starve sooner or later they’ll eat what’s been served for them.